microsoft/cppgraphqlgen/README.md

 ### Using vcpkg

-Vcpkg can install the dependencies from source on either platform, and that's what I'm using on Windows.
-Use `vcpkg install rapidjson pegtl gtest` to get all of them.
+Vcpkg can install the dependencies from source on either platform, and that's what I'm using on Windows and Linux.
+Use `vcpkg install rapidjson gtest` to get all of them.

-This approach works well on Linux.
-I've done all of my testing for Linux with WSL using vcpkg.

 ### Windows with NuGet